pupbrained/draconis/README.md

 ## Important

 - This program uses the openweathermap API for fetching the weather.
 You must have an API key from openweathermap for it to work.
 - Update checking and package counting will take a long time, and slow down the program by quite a bit.
-Only use it if you don't mind losing a second or two of time.
+This cannot be avoided because of the fact that these checks require external system commands.
+Only use these options if you don't mind losing a second or two of time every time you run the program.
-  - If you want to skip update checking & package counting, just remove the entire `package_managers` line from the config.
-- The example config is in JSON5 format for comments only.
-If you use it for your own config, make sure to change it to a JSON and remove the comments.
+- The config format has recently **changed from JSON to TOML.** Make sure you're using the TOML file properly from now on.

 ## How to use

 - Grab the latest release binary and config files from the releases page
-- Copy `example_config.json` to `~/.config/hello-rs/config.json`
+- Copy `example_config.toml` to `~/.config/hello-rs/config.toml`
 - Change the config to your liking
-  - Make sure to remove the comments
 - Add the program to your shell's startup